 - 12 months access to Insights Pro and Daily Market Report

-- Advisory on market performance throughout the service period term.
+- Advisory on market performance throughout the service period term

-- Accounting and reporting features on the Produce Pay platform
+- Accounting and reporting features on the Produce Pay platform.

 - Complementary dispute resolution service

 Member’s participation in the Marketplace is subject to it passing the Company’s diligence requirements, in the sole discretion of the Company.
-Any Member participating as a Seller in the Marketplace must pay the Company a $1,000 (USD) annual membership fee (“Membership Fee”) upon the execution of this Agreement.
-If Member does not pass the initial diligence requirements, Member’s membership in the Marketplace and this Agreement shall automatically terminate and Company shall refund any membership fee that has been advanced by the Member.
-If a Member passes the initial diligence requirements but later fails to maintain those requirements, the Member shall not be entitled to a refund of any annual membership fee advanced to Company.
+Any Member participating as a Seller in the Marketplace must pay the Company an annual membership fee (“Membership Fee”) as set forth in the “Marketplace Fee Summary”.
+The Company shall collect the Membership Fee for the first year of membership from the proceeds of the Member’s first Marketplace Transaction.
+If the Member does not pass the initial diligence requirements, the Member’s membership in the Marketplace and this Agreement shall automatically terminate and Company shall refund any membership fee that has been advanced by the Member.
+If a Member passes the initial diligence requirements but later fails to maintain those requirements, the Member shall not be entitled to a refund of any annual membership fee advanced to the Company.
 A Member participating only as a Buyer shall not be charged an annual Membership Fee.

-8. Produce Inspection: The Company shall have the right at any time and at its own discretion to inspect the shipped Produce that is offered for sale on the Marketplace upon its arrival into the possession of the Buyer, at the location where the Buyer possesses the Produce or at a subsequent destination of the Produce.
+The Company shall have the right at any time and at its own discretion to inspect the shipped Produce that is offered for sale on the Marketplace upon its arrival into the possession of the Buyer, at the location where the Buyer possesses the Produce or at a subsequent destination of the Produce.
 The Company shall pay for the cost of such inspection, provided that if the inspection determines that less than 95% of the produce in any one truckload is not according to the grade agreed to in the term sheet, the Seller hereby agrees that it shall pay for such inspection.
 If the permissible percentage for acceptable grade for the commodity at issue is less than 95% under the applicable standards set forth in the Fruits and Vegetables Import Requirements (“FAVIR”) applied by the USDA’s Animal and Plant Health Inspections Services (“APHIS”), then the FAVIR standard shall apply for determining whether Seller must pay for the inspection.
 The inspection described herein is at the sole discretion of Company and utilized solely for the purposes of the Company’s administration of the Marketplace, and is a not a replacement for any inspection or regulatory obligation required by any other government agency.

-9. Produce Acceptance: A Member acting as a Buyer hereby agrees that, within one (1) business day of receiving a shipment of produce from a Marketplace Seller, it shall indicate its acceptance and the quantity and quality of the produce on the ProducePay platform.
+A Member acting as a Buyer hereby agrees that, within one (1) business day of receiving a shipment of produce from a Marketplace Seller, it shall indicate its acceptance and the quantity and quality of the produce on the ProducePay platform.

 - The Buyer must provide a timely USDA inspection (within 8 hours of receipt for truck shipments and 24 hours of receipt for rail shipments as set forth under the Perishable Agricultural Commodities Act (“PACA”)) to justify all rejections, dumps, repacks, or sales below relevant or applicable market prices unless previously agreed upon with the Seller in a fully-executed writing provided to Company.